JGalego/awesome-safety-critical-ai/README.md

 [Critical Software](https://criticalsoftware.com/en) is a Portuguese company that specializes in safety- and mission-critical software.

-Our mission is to **build a better and safer world** by creating safe and reliable solutions for demanding industries like Space, Energy, Banking, Defense and Medical.
+Our mission is to **build a better and safer world** by creating safe and reliable solutions for demanding industries like Space, Energy, Banking, Defence and Medical.

 We get to work every day with a variety of high-profile companies, such as Airbus, Alstom, BMW, ESA, NASA, Siemens, and Thales.